🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ’‰ Healthcare Affordability + 7.9 -- 25 Out-of-pocket costs for consultations and basic medications are very low by international standards, and private insurance plans in Ecuador remain highly accessible.
+πŸ’‰ Healthcare Affordability + 8.6 -- 25 Medical costs are very low by international standards; consultations and medications are affordable, though private insurance is recommended.

 🌿 CLIMATE & ENVIRONMENT